ynojima/guideline/source_en/ArchitectureInDetail/Ajax.rst

 Settings to enable the Ajax functionality in Spring MVC
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Content-Type (such as ``"application/xml"``, ``"application/json"`` etc.) used in Ajax communication is set such that it can be handled by the processing method of Controller.
+Content-Type (such as ``"application/xml"``, ``"application/json"`` etc.) used in Ajax communication is set such that it can be handled by the handler method of Controller.

 - :file:`spring-mvc.xml`